Logan111/Boot_Calculator/addition.md

 Scenario: Add more numbers

+   Given I have a Calculator that's on a ON

+   When I enter first number and
+    I press "+" button
+    And enter next number
+    And press "+" button
+    And enter next number
+    And press "+" button
+    repeat this till last but one number
+    And enter the last number
+    And I press "=" button

+   Then I see the "summation" of all the entered numbers

 Scenario: Result is too large to display (or overrunning the limits)

 Scenario: Numbers can be negative